19 EPIC Things To Do in St. Lucia

 The street party is on every Friday night from eight until late along Dauphin Street in Gros Islet, located on St. Lucia’s northern tip.

-15. Hotel Chocolat in St Lucia & the Chocolate Tour
+15. Visit Hotel Chocolat For a Chocolate Tour

 The chocolate is obviously the stand-out feature of this tour, but the setting can’t be overlooked.
 Hotel Chocolat sits on a UNESCO World Heritage Site with views of the Pitons and beautiful gardens worth exploring.